phobia/grunt-assemble/readme.md

 ## Running

-1. Run the dev task, usually from the project root:
+Step 1: Run the dev task, usually from the project root:

     grunt dev

-2. Open the browser to the url stated at the end, e.g. "Started connect web server on http://localhost:62251".
+Step 2: Open the browser to [localhost:8181](http://localhost:8181).

 ## Developing